 Alongside materials, packaging design standards have also risen.
 Unboxing videos — online videos of people unboxing products — bring even more visibility to modern packaging.
 Now, 55% of people use videos to help make purchasing decisions, showcasing the good, the bad and the ugly.
 If your packaging is well designed and up to date, unboxing videos amplify its impact and can help you reach a new audience.
 But if it hasn't been revised for some time, the effect may not be so positive.
 In short, good packaging today is seen more than ever, but so is bad packaging.

 Earlier this year, Burger King announced a new green packaging pilot programme to make its packaging more eco-friendly.
 They redesigned eight of their most-used items, such as cutlery, napkins and food wrappers, using sustainable materials like PLA, 100% recycled fiber and renewable, unbleached virgin paperboard.
 They also reduced the amount of paper used to create their food wrappers.
 This is just one example, but more and more companies are overhauling their packaging to meet consumer demand and stay ahead of the competition.
 As they do, there's a risk of being left behind for those who don't move forwards as well.
 The takeaway?
-Overhauling your packaging can be a competitive advantage — don't miss out.
+A packaging overhaul can be a competitive advantage — don't miss out.